ExtendRealityLtd/VRTK/README.md

   at the boxes.
 The controller rumbles at an appropriate vibration depending on how hard the sword hits the box.
 The box also breaks apart if it is hit hard enough by the sword.

+  * **018_CameraRig_FramesPerSecondCounter:** A scene which displays
+  the frames per second in the centre of the headset view.
+Pressing the trigger generates a new sphere and pressing the touchpad generates ten new spheres.
+Eventually when lots of spheres are present the FPS will drop and demonstrate the prefab.

 ## Contributing